 - I bough a box of 2″ screws at $4.00.
 There are 100 in the box.
 I plan on giving two screws to my customer so they can mount the scroll saw work I sold them to their wall.
 I will divide 100 into $4.00.
 That gives me 4 cents per screw. .08 cents would be my cost there.

-- I have a bottle of my favorite wood glue that I purchased for $6.80 on Amazon.
-There are 16 ounces in the bottle.
-I put about 10 to 14 little blobs on my project to attach some extras to the scroll saw project to give it some depth… I think at this point you might have some trouble.
+- I have a bottle of wood glue where I put about 10 to 14 little blobs on my project to attach some extras to the scroll saw project to give it some depth… I think at this point you might have some trouble.
 I know I cannot be very accurate here, and I am guessing others may have some difficulty here as well.
 One thing I can do is determine the shelf life of this bottle of glue.
 Lets say this glue will break down, or dry up, and not be useful in 3 years.
 I use the bottle maybe 12 times a year.
 I will use the bottle of glue 36 times before it goes bad and I will need to get a new bottle.
-36 divided into 6.80 is around .19 cents.
+36 divided into $6.80, the price of the glue, is around .19 cents.

 The total cost for materials that will go with the project are $2.27.